ThomasDupont/humanlink/README.md

 ## Principles

+### TypeScript

+This project implement TypeScript with a strict configuration.

+### Lint & Prettier

+This project use the typescript strandard linter rules and a prettier.

+It's not possible to push a commit with an error build, a lint error and a unit test failed.

 ### hexagonal architecture

 #### backend

 The core of the application is on routers/trpcProcedures, useCase is an Effect programme who respect the SOLID principle.
-The useCase are :
+The useCases are :

-- Pure
+- pure
-- use Dependency Injection pattern
+- used Dependency Injection pattern
 - with a single responsability

 The dependencies are manage with ports interface (providers) and adapters.